Antimony51122/Elingling_On_Time/Documentation/source/func/interactive_objects.rst

 Spawners
 --------

-The essence of the inheritance shown above is to maximise the re-usability of functionalities of the same patterns.
+The essence of the inheritance shown above is to maximise the reusability of functionalities of the same patterns.
 In the case of the spawners, all four end-user spawners are attached to the :any:`Main Camera` which can be shown in the below screenshot:

 .. figure:: ../_static/screenshots_unity/spawner_attach.png
     :align: center
     :width: 100%

-They are inherit from the sanme parent spawner class where the xyz spawning positions and the interval for custom timer to renew has been defined.
+They are inherited from the same parent spawner class where the xyz spawning positions and the interval for a custom timer to renew has been defined.
 These functionalities will be modified and reused in all four end-user spawners.
-The ``Soldier`` and ``BicycleBuff`` class have just made modifcations on the prefab to instantiate, timer interval and spawn position without changing the functionality pattern thus doesn't need to be discussed.
+The ``Soldier`` and ``BicycleBuff`` class have just made modifications on the prefab to instantiate, timer interval and spawn position without changing the functionality pattern thus doesn't need to be discussed.
 Here we will only discuss the new things child classes have added when inheriting.

 Vehicles
 ~~~~~~~~

-There are two kinds of vehicles but they behave in the same way thus we only change the sprite rather than changing the properties of the game object thus we start with declaring the field variable:
+There are two kinds of vehicles, but they behave in the same way, thus we only change the sprite rather than changing the properties of the game object, thus we start with declaring the field variable:

 .. code-block:: C#

     [SerializeField] private GameObject[] _prefabVehicles = default;

 Then we modify the original ``Update`` function to randomly choose which object to spawn.
-We also need to modify the timer since when the player are in buffed state, she's runnign 3 times faster, thus vehicles need to be generated 3 times faster:
+We also need to modify the timer since when the player is in a buffed state, she's running 3 times faster, thus vehicles need to be generated 3 times faster:

 .. code-block:: C#